Assassin's Creed (video game): Awards

 Assassin's Creed won several awards at the 2006 E3.
 Game Critics awarded it "Best Action/Adventure Game"; "Best Action Game", "PS3 Game of the Show", "Best PS3 Action Game", and "Best PS3 Graphics" from IGN; "Best PS3 Game of the Show" from GameSpot and GameSpy; "Best of Show" from GameTrailers; and "Best PS3 Game" from 1UP.com.
 Assassin's Creed was nominated for several other awards by Xplay, as well as Spike TV.
+Assassin's Creed received multiple nominations at AIAS' 11th Annual Interactive Achievement Awards: "Adventure Game of the Year", "Outstanding Innovation in Gaming" and outstanding achievement in "Animation" (which it won), "Art Direction", "Gameplay Engineering" and "Visual Engineering".
 It was listed by Game Informer at 143 in their list of the top 200 games of all time.
 It also received the editor's choice award from GameSpot.
-In December 2015, Game Informer ranked it as the third-best game in the Assassin's Creed series to date.

 Sales

 Sales for Assassin's Creed were said by the publisher to have "greatly outstripped" their expectations.
 In the United Kingdom, Assassin's Creed debuted at number one, knocking Infinity Ward's Call of Duty 4: Modern Warfare from the top; the majority of the debut sales were on the Xbox 360, which claimed 67% of the game's total sales.
 The Xbox 360 and PlayStation 3 releases of Assassin's Creed each received a platinum sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 300,000 copies per version in the United Kingdom.
 On April 16, 2009, Ubisoft revealed that the game had sold 8 million copies.